Sunnya93/Sunnya93/README.md

 - 👋 Hi, I’m @Sunnya
 - 👀 I’m interested in .NET
-- 🌱 I’m currently Blazor, MAUI
+- 🌱 I’m currently Blazor developer
-- 💞️ I’m looking to collaborate on MAUI Community
+- 💞️ I’m looking to collaborate on MAUI, Blazor
 - 📫 How to reach me "moiay@naver.com"

 <!---